No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of behaviours

-where the index $a$ runs over the alphabet that $p$ and $q$ are defined over.
-The KL-divergence is $(i)$ non-negative; $(ii)$ it is zero if, and only if, the distributions match exactly; $(iii)$ it is not symmetric in $p(a)$ and $q(a)$; and can potentially be equal infinity.
-The KL-divergence is, in other words, a type of statistical distance: a measure of how one probability distribution $p(a)$ is different from a second, reference probability distribution $q(a)$.
-Especially, the KL-divergence measures the information lost when $q(a)$ is used to approximate $p(a)$ \cite{burnham_model_2002}.
+It is well known that the KL-divergence is: $(i)$ non-negative; $(ii)$ zero if, and only if, the distributions match exactly; $(iii)$ not symmetric in $p$ and $q$; and $(iv)$ can potentially be equal to infinity.
+The KL-divergence is, in other words, a type of statistical distance: a measure of how one probability distribution $p$ is different from a second reference probability distribution $q$.
+In particular, the KL-divergence measures the information lost when $q$ is used to approximate $p$ \cite{burnham_model_2002}.
 It plays a central role in the theory of statistical inference \cite{cover1999elements}.

-Given its extreme importance, it is natural to study extensions of KL-divergence to other objects.
-For correlation scenarios, a possible generalization was introduced in \cite{PhysRevLett.95.210402, gallego2017nonlocality}.
-The main idea is to associate a single probability distribution to a box, once this is done, we use the KL-divergence defined in eq.~\eqref{eq:KL-divergence} to compare two boxes.
-More concretely, if we consider that the probability distribution of Alice's and Bob's choices of inputs is given by $\pi(x,y)$, then $P(a,b,x,y) \coloneqq \pi(x,y)P(a,b|x,y)$ is the probability of the event where the input choices were $x,y$ and the outputs were $a,b$.
-Therefore, we can compare two boxes $P(a,b|x,y)$, $Q(a,b|x,y)$ through the KL-divergence between $\pi(x,y)P(a,b|x,y)$ and $\pi(x,y)Q(a,b|x,y)$.
-More generally, if we want to measure how different two boxes are, it is natural to grant Alice and Bob the freedom to choose their inputs according to any probability distribution available to them, and then single out the one that optimizes this distance.
-That process can be used to define the \textit{KL-divergence for boxes} between $P(a,b|x,y)$, and $Q(a,b|x,y)$ as:
+Given its extreme importance, it is natural to study extensions of the KL-divergence to other objects.
+For correlation scenarios, a possible generalisation was introduced in Refs.~\cite{PhysRevLett.95.210402, gallego2017nonlocality}.
+The main idea is to associate a single probability distribution with a behaviour, and once this is done, we use the KL-divergence defined in eq.~\eqref{eq:KL-divergence} to compare two behaviours.
+More concretely, in the case of a bipartite correlation scenario, if we consider a probability distribution $\pi=\{\pi(x,y)\}_{x,y}$ describing the probability of Alice's and Bob's choices for inputs, then $P(a,b,x,y) \coloneqq \pi(x,y)P(a,b|x,y)$ is the probability of them choosing the inputs $x,y$ and getting the outputs $a,b$.
+Therefore, we can compare two behaviours $\PP$, $\QQ$ through the KL-divergence between the probability distributions $\pi\PP\coloneqq\{\pi(x,y)P(a,b|x,y)\}_{a,b,x,y}$ and $\pi\QQ\coloneqq\{\pi(x,y)Q(a,b|x,y)\}_{a,b,x,y}$.
+More generally, if we want to measure how different two behaviours are, it is natural to grant Alice and Bob the freedom to choose their inputs according to any probability distribution available to them and then single out the one that optimises this distance.
+This process can be used to define the \textit{KL-divergence for behaviours}:

-where the supremum is taken over all possible discrete probability distributions over Alice and Bob's inputs.

-Remarkably, the expression in eq.~\eqref{Eq.DefKLDivergenceBox} can be simplified.
-As shown in ref.~\cite{gallego2017nonlocality}, the optimal probability $\pi^{\ast}(x,y)$ is such that the KL-divergence for boxes can be expressed as: